kogna/groovyn/Groovyn/Memory/Work-Log/Browser-Test.md

 # Browser Test Specification

+> DEPRECATION NOTICE: The GitHub Wiki is deprecated.
+Do not use the Wiki.
+Use the in-repo Work-Log memory (Groovyn/Memory/Work-Log/).

 ## Purpose
 This page defines how groovyn's Comet assistant should be tested in a real browser environment.